 St. Barbara’s Church in Kutná Hora

-Well preserved medieval city with unique concentration of Renaissance style buildings, many painted in sgrafitto technique.
+Well preserved medieval city with a unique concentration of Renaissance-style buildings, many painted in the sgraffito technique.
 Most of these buildings were built in the 14th – 16th centuries.

 Church of Our Lady before Týn

 Beautiful church in Gothic style, with two 80 m tall towers.
 Church was constructed in the 14th century.

 Medieval monastery with buildings in Gothic and Baroque style, founded in 1196.
 Church and monastery premises are adorned with beautiful frescoes.

 Unusual villa from the times of the Renaissance, built in 1555 – 1558.
 In the plan, villa has a shape of a six-pointed star.